Becoming a wildlife rehabilitator

 • Successfully pass the written wildlife rehabilitation exam with 80% or more correct.
 You must take the General Exam regardless of the species you will be rehabilitating.
 If you are interested in rehabilitating raptors, you must take and pass the Raptor Rehabilitation Exam with at least 80 percent correct.
 Applicants may take the exams again if they fail.

-• Build appropriate housing and care enclosures for your size of facility and pass a facility inspection (See Facility Inspection Form and the NWRA/IWRC Minimum Standards for Wildlife Rehabilitation.)
+• Build appropriate housing and care enclosures for your size of facility and pass a facility inspection (See Facility Inspection Form (PDF) and the NWRA/IWRC Minimum Standards for Wildlife Rehabilitation.)
 Note that many criteria on the inspection form do not apply to smaller facilities.

 • If you wish to rehabilitate birds you must have a Federal Migratory Bird Permit.